animal-tree/Writing-stuff-2/Theories/Photons.md

 Maybe their phases align when they interact with the slits.
 But the interaction with the inner edges of the slits doesn't necessarily happen.

-I guess their just excitations of the sea, no quantity defined (until later interaction with projection screen, depending on excitation).
+I guess they're just excitations of the sea, no quantity defined (until later interaction with projection screen, depending on excitation).